FOOD FOREST INITIATIVE

 About the Founder: Rocky Martin

-Via New York City, and raised in Chicago, Rocky resides in Seattle, WA, performing and teaching music.
-While rooted in the history of jazz drum set, Rocky leads and curates interdisciplinary projects that may incorporate various plant life and land engagement to supplement their music.
-In addition to teaching, bandleading and composing, Rocky is dedicated to the study of soil optimization, regenerative farming, and various cultural arts in Seattle, honoring the histories and ancestrality of Seattle’s recognized Duwamish territory.
+Raised in Chicago, Rocky resides in Seattle, WA via New York City performing and teaching music.
+While rooted in the history of jazz drum set, Rocky leads and curates interdisciplinary projects that often incorporates visual art, spoken word, martial arts, or various plant life and land engagement to supplement their music.
+In addition to teaching, bandleading and composing, Rocky is dedicated to the study of regenerative farming, traditional infrastructure building methods, and various cultural arts in Seattle, honoring the histories and ancestrality of Seattle’s recognized Duwamish territory.